jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 T> list, use a prefix argument to `C-c C-s -`, as in `C-# C-c C-s -` T> where `#` is the index of the string in the list.

-I> The longest two strings in `markdown-hr-strings` are 79 characters I> long, rather than 80 characters long.
-This is to prevent seeing a I> line wrap indicator in the right fringe when the window is exactly I> 80 characters wide.
-However, this is fully customizable, so if you I> prefer an 80-character-wide string, you can set this variable in I> your local configuration.
+I> In the default `markdown-hr-strings` list, the longest two strings I> are 79 characters long, rather than 80 characters long, to prevent I> a line wrap indicator from appearing in the right fringe when the I> window is exactly 80 characters wide.
+However, the list is fully I> customizable and if you prefer an 80-character-wide string you can I> set this variable in your local configuration.

-## Emphasis: Bold & Italic
+## Emphasis: Italic & Bold

-To emphasize or _italicize_ text in Markdown, enclose it between asterisks or underscores:
+To emphasize text in Markdown, surround it with asterisks or underscores.
+For _italics_, use single asterisks or underscores:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-*emphasis* or _emphasis_
+*italic* or _italic_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly, to produce **bold** text, enclose it between two asterisks or two underscores:
+Similarly, enclose **bold** text between two asterisks or two
+underscores:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **bold** or __bold__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Markdown Mode, `C-c C-s i` (`markdown-insert-italic`) inserts markup to make the region or a word italic.
-Like other commands, it works as follows.
-If `transient-mark-mode` is on and there is an active region, it wraps the region in italic markers (asterisks by default, or optionally underscores).
+If `transient-mark-mode` is on and there is an active region, it wraps the region in italic markup.
 Else, if the point is at a non-italic word, make the word italic, or if the point is at an italic word or phrase, remove (toggle) the markup.
-Otherwise, simply insert italic markup and place the point in between them.
+Otherwise, simply insert italic markup and place the point in the middle.

 Similarly, use `C-c C-s b` (`markdown-insert-bold`) for bold text.
 This command works in exactly the same way as